blabel3/CS411-Project/README.md

 It'll automatically test the code in the PR, and lets people have a chance to look at the code, add in anything that's missing, etc.

+# Repo Structure Explanation

+* .github/workflows/verify-code.yml: File defining the Github Action that runs our tests whenever we make a Pull Request
+* docs/: Documentation and files for assignments we submit for the project.
+* prototype/: Built files we made for the third assignment, making a prototype
+* **src/: All the actual source code for our project!
+The main stuff**
+  * src/views: frontend code (currently using Pug with Node to render html)
+  * src/controllers: Where the code for our endpoints lives.
+The meat.
+  * src/server.ts: Web server setup/loading configuration.
+  * src/app.ts: The main application code, defining our routes and telling it what to run when people go to those endpoints of our server.
+* **test/: All the tests written for our source code!
+Also very important.**
+* .eslintignore: File saying what files the code linter should ignore
+* .eslintrc.js: Config file for our code linter (eslint).
+The linter helps check our code for errors that might still compile but are probably not intended behavior, and also helps fix some formatting issues too.
+* .gitignore: Files that will not be committed in our repo
+* jest.config.js: The configuration for the tester, jest.
+This is what we use to run automated tests on our code.
+* package-lock.json: File that defines specific versions for every package that is used in the project (*all* dependencies)
+* **package.json: The project setup file for Node!
+Defines what packages we rely on, what scripts we run for building/testing/everything else.**
+* tsconfig.json: Configuration file for the typescript compiler.
+This is how we build from typescript in src/ to compatible javascript in dist/

+Also, we should all have an .env file with important variables, but this will never be checked in to source control!